Title

 Reproduction of uncopyrighted article with reserved rights notice violated Act No. 3134; failure to cite source deemed unlawful.

-• Section 4 states that articles and writings published anonymously or under pseudonyms are considered the property of the publishers.
+• Section 4: States that articles and other writings published without authors’ names or under pseudonyms are considered the property of the publishers for purposes of the Act.

 Legal Issue Presented